Approximating Continuous Functions on Persistence Diagrams Using Template Functions: Approximating Continuous Functions on Persistence Diagrams

-where $\nu_f : \DD \longrightarrow \R$ is defined by \cref{eq:def_nu_f}.
-We saw in Lem.~\ref{lemma:nu_f_continuous} that these types of functions are indeed continuous, but now we have a more complete picture: they arise exactly as the continuous linear functions on a linearization of $\DD$.
+where $\nu_f : \DD \longrightarrow \mathbb{R}$ is defined by Eq.~\ref{eq:def_nu_f}.
+We saw in Lem.~\ref{lemma:nu_f_continuous} that these types of functions are indeed continuous, but now we have the full picture: they arise exactly as the continuous linear functions on a linearization of $\DD$.
 The goal now is to construct coordinate systems for $\DD$ by selecting appropriate subsets of $C_c(\W)$.
-Indeed, we define these subsets as follows.
+The sets of interest are defined next.

-\begin{definition} A template system for $\DD$ is a collection $\mathcal{T}\subset C_c(\W)$ so that
+\begin{definition} A \textbf{template system} for $\DD$ is a collection $\mathcal{T}\subset C_c(\W)$ so that

 is a coordinate system (see Defn.~\ref{def:CoordinateSystem}) for $\DD$.
 The elements of $\mathcal{T}$ are called template functions. \end{definition}

 The point of working with these template systems is that they can be used to approximate continuous functions on persistence diagrams, as given by the following theorem.